 Toilet paper is considered an essential commodity in many counties, including the United States, and much of it has to be imported in order to fill a demand that is showing no signs of lessening.
 With this in mind, there’s a lot of opportunity and profit up for grabs.
 Yet what if you don’t have the first clue about how importing toilet paper into the US even works?
 Surely, there are a lot of forms to fill out and hoops to jump through to make this a reality.

-If approached correctly, especially with the help of an experienced and knowledgeable customs broker, importing toilet paper into the US doesn’t have to be a bear.
+If approached correctly, especially with the help of an experienced and knowledgeable customs broker, importing toilet paper into the US doesn’t have to be complex.
 Knowing what’s required from the U.S. Customs and Border Protection (CBP), as well as the best methods of shipment can really give you a leg up in this retail space.

-Because the actual process of navigating the importation of any goods can be complicated — especially for first-time importers — working with a licensed customs broker like USA Customs Clearance, powered by AFC International can be just the thing to give your business a boost.
+Working with a licensed customs broker like USA Customs Clearance, powered by AFC International can be just the thing to give your business a boost.
 Our team can help you through the entire import process, including by offering consulting sessions with our customs experts.

 One-ply, two-ply, extra-soft, recycled — no matter the kind, toilet paper is one commodity that America produces much of inside its own country.
 However, the country of nearly 400 million people still relies on imports to completely satisfy its need for the ubiquitous bathroom tissue.
 It is estimated that one American household uses an average of 8 rolls of toilet paper per week, so the toilet paper train isn’t stopping anytime soon.